raspberrypilearning/save-the-shark/en/step_5.md

 ## Feed the shark

 Now when you play the game, the shark needs to avoid the plastic or the game end.
-In this step, you'll add fish that the shark can eat to increase it's health.
+In this step, you'll add fish that the shark can eat to increase its health.

 --- task ---

-Add the fish sprite to your project.
+Add the **Fish** sprite to your project.

 ![image showing search and selection of fish sprite](images/add-fish.png)

 --- /task ---

-The code for the fish sprite is almost identical to the code on the plastic sprite.
+The code for the **Fish** sprite is almost identical to the code on the **Plastic** sprite.

 --- task ---

-Drag and drop the three scripts from the plastic sprite onto the fish sprite.
+Drag and drop the three scripts from the **Plastic** sprite onto the **Fish** sprite.

 ![copy scripts](images/copy-scripts.gif)